Focused assessment with sonography for trauma

-Before the evolution of ultrasound and it's rapid availability in hospitals, surgeons and emergency physicians used Diagnostic Peritoneal Lavage (DPL) which is an invasive procedure to diagnose hemoperitoneum.
+Before the evolution of ultrasound and its rapid availability in hospitals, surgeons and emergency physicians used Diagnostic Peritoneal Lavage (DPL) which is an invasive procedure to diagnose hemoperitoneum.
 In the 1990s the FAST exam using the ultrasound became widely popular after advancement in Europe that showed the specificity around 98% while also allowing for faster and cheaper diagnosis of trauma patients, particularly unstable who may not be able to make it to the CT.

 The four classic areas that are examined for free fluid (blood) are the perihepatic space (including Morison's pouch or the hepatorenal recess), perisplenic space, pericardium, and the pelvis.
-With this technique it is possible to identify the presence of moderate to large amounts of intraperitoneal or pericardial free fluid, which in the setting of trauma, will usually be due to bleeding.The FAST exam is poor at detecting smaller amounts of free fluid with the sensitivity of ultrasound around 85% with 150mL of fluid making it useful for quick evaluation of trauma patients but not the gold standard.
+With this technique it is possible to identify the presence of moderate to large amounts of intraperitoneal or pericardial free fluid, which in the setting of trauma, will usually be due to bleeding.
+The FAST exam is poor at detecting smaller amounts of free fluid with the sensitivity of ultrasound around 85% with 150mL of fluid making it useful for quick evaluation of trauma patients but not the gold standard.